Addressing requirements for crosstalk-free quantum-gate operation in many-body nanofiber cavity QED systems: Results

 Finally, in this section we want to determine how strongly the effective cavity coupling of the non-targeted atoms has to be suppressed in order to restore the baseline performance and translate this to addressing requirements for the control and target qubit in the physical setup presented in Subsection \ref{subsec:setup}.

 Figure \ref{fig:local_DK_gate_N4_distance_detuning} shows a logarithmic plot of the infidelity after performing (a) local and (b) remote CZ gates on a total of $N=4$ atoms as a function of atomic detuning $\Delta_a$ and fiber distance $r$ of the non-targeted atoms.
 In the local version, all four atoms are placed in one cavity while they are split equally between two cavities in the remote version.
 The second y-axis shows the laser power required for achieving the detuning calculated for a Gaussian beam that is red-detuned from the transition shown in Fig.~\ref{fig:cesium} with a wavelength of $\lambda=1480$ nm and a beam waist of $w_0=2$ $\mu$m.
 From Ref.~\cite{LeKien2013dynamical} and Eq.~\eqref{eq:polarizability} the polarizability at this wavelength is found to be $\alpha(\lambda = 1480\text{ nm}) \approx 26709.98 \text{ a.u.}$ in atomic units.
-According to Eq.~\eqref{eq:laser_power}, achieving the maximum detuning of $\Delta_a/2\pi = 10^3$ MHz considered here requires a laser power of $100.38$ mW for these parameters, corresponding to a detuning of $9.96$ MHz per mW of laser power.
+According to Eq.~\eqref{eq:laser_power}, achieving the maximum detuning of $\Delta_a/2\pi = 10^3$ MHz considered here requires a laser power of $50.19$ mW for these parameters, corresponding to a detuning of $19.92$ MHz per mW of laser power.
+These values are only meant as a rough estimate, in particular since strictly speaking Eq.~\eqref{eq:polarizability} is only valid if the Stark shift is small compared to the hyperfine splitting of the corresponding state.
+The required laser powers can be reduced further when increasing the polarizability by tuning the addressing beam closer to the atomic transition at $\lambda=1470$ nm.
+However, as this also increases the scattering rate, leading to heating and decoherence in the atom and potentially reducing the gate fidelity, such a trade-off needs to be considered carefully.

 The targeted atoms are always tuned on resonance $\Delta_a=0$ and kept at a fixed distance of $r_0=300$ nm where the cavity coupling strength is $g\approx 10.8$ for quasi-linear polarization, a fiber radius of $a=200$ nm and a cavity length of $L_\mathrm{cav} = 0.12$ m.
 As before, the cavity decay rate is set to $\kappa_r = 2.5$.
 We can see that targeting through detuning alone requires very large AC Stark shifts of $\Delta_a\gtrsim 300$ to achieve fidelities of at least $F>0.97$.
 On the other hand, placing non-targeted atoms at a distance of $r\gtrsim 1$ $\mu$m eliminates the need for additional addressing via detuning altogether, i.e.~targeted atoms have to be moved by an amount of $r - r_0\gtrsim 0.7$ $\mu$m.
 Note that these results are independent of the cavity length.
 Since we are assuming photons in the long-pulse limit, reflection coefficients, and therefore also quantities like the fidelity calculated from them, depend only on the cavity cooperativity.
 The cooperativity $C=g^2/2\kappa\gamma$ in turn is invariant under changes in cavity length since its components scale as $g\sim1/\sqrt{L_\mathrm{cav}}$ and $\kappa\sim 1/L_\mathrm{cav}$ \cite{reiserer2015cavity,utsugi2022optimal}.